Chronicle Release

 The changes introduced in the Chronicle release are detailed in the sections below, outlining the removal of specific restrictions and requirements within the Bitcoin protocol to allow for greater flexibility and configurability for node operators.

-Update the script processing so that there is no requirement for numbers to be expressed using the minimum number of bytes.
+Update the script processing so that numbers are not required to be expressed using the minimum number of bytes.

 • Remove SCRIPT_VERIFY_MINIMALDATA and associated logic from the software